ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ## Configuring IBM Cloud Monitoring

-Monitoring access is split by region, and you access your deployments' monitoring from region-specific URLs.
+You can access Monitoring through the _Observability_ tab of your deployment's _Manage_ page.
+Click **Manage Monitoring Service** to view the Monitoring Dashboard.
+Under the hood, Monitoring access is split by region, and you can also access your deployments' monitoring from region-specific URLs.
 Use the following table to access your deployments' monitoring in the region where the deployment resides.

 Deployment Region|Monitoring Region|Monitoring Link
 ----------|-----------|-----------